Talk about a roller coaster ride of highs & lows! Such was this past week – and why this post is too long.

 Saturday we rented a car for the day.
 Rental cars are super cheap here in the off season.
 Some compact cars were as low as 5 euros for the day with limited mileage and a lesser-known rental company.
 We opted for Thrifty with unlimited mileage for about 20 euros.
 We drove to the small town of Paços de Ferreira about 20 minutes from the airport.
 It is known as the furniture capital of Europe with countless manufacturers; many have showrooms/stores selling directly to the public.
 Buyers come there from many countries – especially France.

 We spent the whole day Saturday driving from one furniture store to another and seeing an absurd amount of furniture.
 We logged 6.6 miles and 13 floors on the app.
 We decided to order a sofa, ottoman, dining table with 6 chairs, and a rug at one place we liked.
 Everything is made to your order and specifications.
 We lucked out in that they called the only person who spoke good English to assist us and he turned out to be the manager of the stores (they have 3 or 4 stores there.)
 He was a delightful young man who worked very hard with us even though we are definitely low-budget compared to most of their clients.
 We found a sofa style we liked but it was a little shorter than we wanted.
 “No problem.
 I can make it 10, 15, 20 centimeters more.
 I can change the feet.
 You can choose from hundreds of fabrics.
 I can design an ottoman to match the curves of the sofa…” “Don’t like the wide arms?
 I can make then narrower.”
 The dining table was a bit more money than we wanted to spend.
 “No problem.
 I can make it fixed without the drawer you don’t want anyway and it will be 200€ less.”
 “You can’t decide on a color for the 2 sofa pillows I am giving you free?
 No problem.
 I will have my designer choose and surprise you.”
 The prices weren’t cheap, but significantly less than we’d pay for equal quality in the US and they include delivery to our 3rd floor apartment (up the stairs) and set-up.
 He said the normal time to build and deliver is 8 weeks.
 He felt sorry for us since we were going to be moving in with nothing but a mattress on the floor in 2 weeks, so he said he’d try to get us our sofa in 3 weeks.
-That’s impressive since we waited 3-4 months for both the last custom sofa & dining set we bought.
-Plus, the delivery added quite a bit.
+That’s impressive since we waited 3-4 months for both the last custom sofa & dining set we bought in the U.S..
+Plus, in the U.S., the delivery added quite a bit.

 Sunday was more shopping at a local mall and big box stores.
 We bought a clothes washing machine & dishwasher to be delivered after closing plus some basics like towels, sheets, and such.
 It is so fun & challenging trying to translate everything and learning how different everything is done here versus what we are accustomed to.
 I sit here now looking back at the crazy week as Wayne cooks a yummy dinner while we share a delicious bottle of Vinho Verde that cost 2.49 euros.
 What a great ride!